microsoft/testfx/docs/mstest-runner-protocol/001-protocol-intro.md

             // This has a potential performance benefit, where startup time and time to load test assemblies/sources
             // only needs to occur once.
             experimental_multiRequestSupport: boolean;

+            // If true, the server will send attachments, on top
+            // of test updates during test runs.
+            // The client will then wait on both to complete,
+            // before it marks a test run as completed. attachmentsProvider?: boolean;
         },
     }
 }